-Or perhaps, you know that CSR stands for “CORPORATE SOCIAL RESPONSIBILITY”, and while you may be better than the person who is unaware of this, you have never really been involved while executing one.
+Or perhaps you know that CSR stands for "corporate social responsibility," and while you may be better than the person who is unaware of this, you have never really been involved while executing one.

-Yet, the truth remains, creating and executing corporate social responsibility activities in the workplace can contribute significantly to client and employee engagement.
+Yet, the truth remains: creating and executing corporate social responsibility activities in the workplace can significantly contribute to client and employee engagement.

 It should not in any way lead you to conclude that corporate social responsibility initiatives are synonymous with large organizations.
-No matter the company’s size, they can engage incredible corporate responsibility initiatives that impact the world around them.
+No matter the company's size, they can engage in incredible corporate responsibility initiatives that impact the world around them.

-Suppose you are looking to learn about some interesting CSR activities you can implement for your organization, keep reading.
+Suppose you are looking to learn about some interesting CSR activities you can implement for your organization, Keep reading.
 In this piece, we will share some CSR ideas that will be of help to you, but first:

 Recommended Post: 5 Corporate Event Ideas that Will Get Your Employees Buzzing